Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Results for kernels based on important copula classes

 \subsection{Strategy for finding norming functionals}

-In Section~\ref{sec:examples}, we consider examples of $k$th order Markov chains that are covered by the proposed theory.\ In order to obtain the hidden tail chain for a given Markov process one needs to derive appropriate norming functions $a_t, b_t$, for time lags $t=1,\ldots, k-1$ and norming functionals $a$ and $b$ to ensure that the joint distribution of the renormalized $k$ states in the process after an extreme event at time $t=0$, converges weakly to a non-degenerate limit.\ The methods for finding $a_t, b_t$ for $t=1, \ldots ,k-1$ have previously been set out, see Theorem 1 in \cite{hefftawn04}.
-Furthermore, that paper gives their explicit forms for all our examples.
-To obtain the full sequence of norming functions $a_t, b_t$, for $t=1,2,\ldots$, we need a new strategy that allows us to also derive the functionals $a$ and $b$ for classes of processes that have different dependence structures.
-We explain the strategy here for the case $a\neq 0$ and note that the case $a=0$ and $b \neq 1$ is handled in similar manner.
+In Section~\ref{sec:examples}, we consider examples of $k$th order Markov chains that are covered by the proposed theory.\ In order to obtain the hidden tail chain for a given Markov process one needs to derive appropriate norming functions $a_t, b_t$, for time lags $t=1,\ldots, k-1$ and norming functionals $a$ and $b$ to ensure that after an extreme event at time $t=0$, the joint distribution of the renormalized $k$ states in the process, converges weakly to a non-degenerate limit.\ The methods for finding $a_t, b_t$ for $t=1, \ldots ,k-1$ for all our examples is given by Theorem 1 in \cite{hefftawn04}.\ To obtain the full sequence of norming functions $a_t, b_t$, for $t=1,2,\ldots$, we need a new strategy that allows us to also derive the functionals $a$ and $b$.\ We explain the strategy here for the case $a\neq 0$ and note that the case $a=0$ and $b \neq 1$ is handled in similar manner.